Forcepoint/fp-pta-host-template-centos-7-test/README.md

 This is a Packer process which creates a VM on a vSphere host.

+For information about PTA and how to use it please visit https://github.com/Forcepoint/fp-pta-overview/blob/master/README.md

 ## Setup

 Runs on either Windows of Linux.